2025 JD Vance speech at the Munich Security Conference: Reactions

+Karin Keller-Sutter, president of the Swiss Confederation, called it "A liberal speech, very Swiss in a certain way".

 Le Monde referred to Vance's speech as a declaration of "ideological war" against Europe.
 Politico described the speech as a "wrecking ball" to the summit, and having brought culture war to Europe.
 Writers in The Guardian fact checked elements of the speech and reported on multiple inaccuracies and misrepresentations.